How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 Train with Other Dogs You Trust

-The next step in socializing an aggressive dog is getting them used to other canines.
-Often, their aggression towards other dogs is territorial, protective, or fearful.
-If they weren't socialized properly at a younger age, dogs might become overwhelmed and fearful in social interactions, especially outside of the home.
+The next step in socializing an aggressive dog puppy is getting them used to other canines.
+Their aggressive towards other dogs is often territorial, protective, or fearful.
+If they weren't appropriately socialized at a younger age, dogs might become overwhelmed and afraid in social interactions, especially outside of the home.

 RELATED: Dog Social Anxiety: How to End Social Phobias for Good

-Start at a good distance from the other dog, making sure your dog is secured on a leash.
+Start at a reasonable distance from the other dog, ensuring your dog is secured on a leash.
 Reward your dog for every few feet they go without acting aggressive.
-This may take months so you have to be consistent and patient with your dog.
+This may take months, so you have to be consistent and patient with your dog.
 But you'll notice you can get closer and closer to the other dog with time.

 Be Consistent During Walks

 Once you can walk very close to another dog, it's time to take them for an actual walk.
-You'll need the assistance of a dog and owner you know.
-Every day, have the other pair head in your direction during a walk.
-Start off at a distance but let them approach closer each time.
+You'll need the assistance of a professional dog trainer and owner.
+Have the other pair head in your direction during a walk every day.
+Start at a distance, but let them approach closer each time.
 When your dog acts calm upon their approach, give your dog a treat.

-Your dog will notice that you're no longer letting them drag you around.
+Your dog will notice you no longer letting them drag you around.
 You can even turn your back or start walking in the opposite direction.
-Over time, your dog will realize that acting aggressively means that the walk is interrupted and they lose your attention.
+Over time, your dog will realize that acting aggressively means that the walk is interrupted, and they lose your attention.

-How to Socialize an Aggressive Dog with Humans
+How to Socialize a Dog Aggressive Dog with Humans

 Socializing an aggressive dog with people is not difficult if you know what you're doing.
-Here's what you can do to help your dog's friendly nature come out around others.
+Here's how to help your dog's friendly nature come out around others.

 Identify Triggers

 For many dogs, certain qualities in an approaching person set them off.
 Sometimes it won't make any sense to you.
-But always be on the lookout for similarities in the people that cause your dog to growl or nip.
+But always look for similarities in the people that cause your dog to growl or nip.
 Some common triggers include:

 • Certain genders (men or women etc.)